relaxdiego/relaxdiego.github.com/_posts/2019-01-24-bash-analytics.md

 ---

 Pop quiz, hot shot!
-You need to quickly get an idea of the top 5 clients IPs of your website grouped by path and HTTP status code but only between 6PM 7PM and only for requests with HTTP status code 40x.
+You need to quickly get an idea of the top 5 clients IPs of your website grouped by path and HTTP status code but only between 6PM and 7PM and only for requests with HTTP status code 40x.
 Quick!
 What tools do you pick up?
 Do you use go, python, C?
 What about the framework?
 And how do you onboard the rest of your team?

-Slow down now and take a deep breath.
-For this case, you don't need anything more than Bash and friends.
-Just run this 60-liner bash script to get the data I mentioned in the first paragraph above.
+Slow down, take a deep breath.
+For this scenario, you don't need anything more than Bash and friends.
+To get an idea of how to do that, try out this 60-liner bash script to get the data I mentioned above.

 Run [Bash Analytics](https://github.com/relaxdiego/bash-analytics) like so: